Last Updated: ()

 Foreigners can establish any form of company that Turkish nationals can, primarily Limited Liability Companies (LLC) and Joint Stock Companies (JSC).

-The most common types are LLCs, JSCs, and branch offices for foreigner companies.
+The most common types are LLCs, JSCs, and branch offices for foreign companies.

 Yes, foreigners can freely establish businesses in Turkey, provided they comply with the legal requirements.

-With all documents prepared and legal procedures followed, a new business can be operational within 3 (three) business days.
+With all documents prepared and legal procedures followed, a new business can be operational within 3-7 (three-to-seven) business days.

 Yes, having a registered office address in Turkey is a legal requirement for company formation.
-AS CLAU Law Firm, we provide virtual office service for our clients.
+As CKAY Law Firm, we provide virtual office services for our clients.

 Yes, depending on the type of business, various permits and licenses may be required.